mikeshultz/mikeshultz.com/content/ethereum/viper.md

 ## Create Your ABI

 [An ABI, for those unfamiliar](https://en.wikipedia.org/wiki/Application_binary_interface) is basically a human and machine readable reference that tells the EVM what functions and variables are defined in the contract.
-At this point, I *think* you have to create this for yourself and Viper does not generate it for you.
-There may be hidden helpers in the `viper` python module you can use for this, but I haven't looked for them yet.
-We're going to write our [Ethereum smart contract ABIs in JSON](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI#json) because it's easy for us and `geth` understands it.
-You will need to define any functions and events that are present in your contract.
-Each of these definitions have meta-data about your functions/events, like input and output.
+Weno longer have to write our own ABIs!
+But it's still a pretty good idea to read up on [Ethereum smart contract ABIs in JSON](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI#json) because it can be pretty useful to know what these mean for future troubleshooting.

+So now, let's use viper to generate our ABI:

+    viper -f abi example.vy

-Here's the ABI for `example.vy`:
+Here's a formatted example the ABI for `example.vy`:

     [
         {
-            "inputs":[
-                {"name": "destination_address", "type": "address"},
+            'name': '__init__(address)',
+            'outputs': [],
+            'inputs': [
+                {
+                    'type': 'address',
+                    'name': 'destination_address'
+                }
             ],
-            "type":"constructor"
+            'constant': False,
+            'payable': False,
+            'type': 'constructor'
         },
         {
-            "type": "function",
-            "name": "check_balance",
-            "constant": true,
+            'name': 'check_balance()',
+            'outputs': [
+                {
+                    'type': 'int128',
+                    'name': 'out'
+                }
+            ],
-            "inputs": [],
+            'inputs': [],
-            "outputs": [{"name": "balance", "type": "uint"}]
+            'constant': True,
+            'payable': False,
+            'type': 'function'
         },
         {
-            "type": "function",
-            "name": "distribute",
-            "constant": false,
+            'name': 'distribute()',
-            "inputs": [],
+            'outputs': [],
-            "outputs": [],
+            'inputs': [],
+            'constant': False,
+            'payable': False,
+            'type': 'function'
+        },
+        {
+            'name': 'deposit()',
+            'outputs': [
+                {
+                    'type': 'bool',
+                    'name': 'out'
                 }
+            ],
+            'inputs': [],
+            'constant': False,
+            'payable': True,
+            'type': 'function'
+        }
     ]

 The concept is pretty straight forward enough, with a couple of exceptions.  `constant` tells the EVM whether or not the function makes any alterations to the blockchain.
 If you're sending ether, or altering data, or doing any kind of transaction, your function is **not constant**.
-Anything that can be run 'locally' on whatever node you make the RPC/IPC call on, is constant.
-Data types are also different from Viper here, so keep that in mind.
+Anything that can be run locally on whatever node you make the RPC/IPC call on, is constant.
+Data types used in the ABI are [EVM/Solidity types](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI#types) and **not Viper types**, so keep that in mind.
 For instance, `num` and `decimal` are not a thing here and instead you may want to use `int`.
 And __decimal/floats are not a thing outside of Viper and should be avoided for return values.__

-For more information on all of that, see [the Ethereum wiki entry on Contract ABIs](https://github.com/ethereum/wiki/wiki/Ethereum-Contract-ABI).

 ## Deploy Your Contract Using Geth

-So I'm assuming you have a running `geth` instance already(hopefully on a private chain).
-If not [go setup your private chain now](https://souptacular.gitbooks.io/ethereum-tutorials-and-tips-by-hudson/content/private-chain.html).
+So I'm assuming you have a running `geth` instance already(ideally on a private chain).
+If not [go get this docker container](https://github.com/mikeshultz/ethereum-geth-dev) or setup [testrpc](https://github.com/ethereumjs/testrpc).
 I'll wait.

 ![Still waiting](http://i.imgur.com/hniy4My.jpg)